emmanuelramasso/MIXMOD_SEQUENTIAL/external/readme.txt

 These codes are only used if the Machine Learning and Optimization tooboxes of Matlab are not available on your computer.
 Results are not ensured to be the same if those codes are used compared to the results of the paper.
+This option was not fully checked.